mongodb/specifications/source/unified-test-format/unified-test-format.rst

 .. _node anchor: https://yaml.org/spec/1.2/spec.html#id2785586
 .. _alias node: https://yaml.org/spec/1.2/spec.html#id2786196

-The structure of this document is as follows:
+The structure of this object is as follows:

 .. _entity_client:

-- ``client``: Optional document.
-Corresponds with a MongoClient object.
+- ``client``: Optional object.
+Defines a MongoClient object.

-  The structure of this document is as follows:
+  The structure of this object is as follows:

   - ``id``: Required string.
 Unique name for this entity.
 The YAML file SHOULD define a `node anchor`_ for this field (e.g. ``id: &client0 client0``).

-  - ``uriOptions``: Optional document.
+  - ``uriOptions``: Optional object.
 Additional URI options to apply to the test suite's connection string that is used to create this client.
-Any keys in this document MUST override conflicting keys in the connection string.
+Any keys in this object MUST override conflicting keys in the connection string.

     Documentation for supported options may be found in the `URI Options <../uri-options/uri-options.rst>`__ spec, with one notable
-    exception: if ``readPreferenceTags`` is specified in this document, the key will map to an array of strings, each representing a tag set, since it is not feasible to define multiple ``readPreferenceTags`` keys in the document.
+    exception: if ``readPreferenceTags`` is specified in this object, the key will map to an array of strings, each representing a tag set, since it is not feasible to define multiple ``readPreferenceTags`` keys in the object.

   .. _entity_client_useMultipleMongoses: